btford/brian-talks-about-angular-with-lots-of-data/README.md

 * Lots of strategies [DOM manipulation][]

 Angular is pretty good at helping you with this.
-In some cases you can write your own directive to
+In some special cases you can write your own directive to manipulate the DOM and improve performance.

 ### dynamic things